 Energy from wastewater: Giant potential for the heating revolution

-- Energy from wastewater has the potential to cover approx. 14% of the heating needs in the German building sector.
+- Energy from wastewater has the potential to cover approx. 5 to 14% of the heating needs in the German building sector.

 - The potential of wastewater lies at 101.4 TWh/a.
 Valued conservatively, this potential will increase by about 35 TWh by 2030.